Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 - **Tilt series**: They must contain the alignment information.
 - **CTF estimation**: From the CTFfind estimation with the excluded views
 - **Coordinates**: They are the picked coordinates.
 The imported coordinates will be used
-- **Binning factor**: This is the scaling factor in relation to the input tilt series
+- **Binning factor**: 6 This is the scaling factor in relation to the input tilt series
-- **Box size (px)**: This box size will be used to correct the CTF in the cropped particles from the tilt series
+- **Box size (px)**: 128.
+This box size will be used to correct the CTF in the cropped particles from the tilt series
-- **Croppped box size (px)**: This will be the size of the pseudo-subtomograms and therefore of the reconstructed map.
+- **Croppped box size (px)**: 64.
+This will be the size of the pseudo-subtomograms and therefore of the reconstructed map.
 - **Write output as 2D stacks**: Set Yes for 2D pseudo-subtomograms and No for 3D pseudo-subtomograms.

+> **Note** This protocol will be executed twice using the same parameters, but first writing output as 3D and later as 2D pseudo-subtomogram.

 ![relionTomoExtract](figures/relionTomoExtract.png)